loda-lang/loda-rust/documents/usage.md

 # Using "loda-rust"

-Question: Can loda-rust update oeis index, and programs repository by itself?
+Question: Can loda-rust run by itself?

-Answer: Currently I’m doing it manually.
-Over time I hope to automate it.
+Answer: No, currently I’m doing it manually.
+Over time I want to automate it.

 My daily routine is something like this: